 JF1 contains header pins for various buttons and indicators that are normally located on a control panel at the front of the chassis.
 These connectors are designed specifically for use with Supermicro chassis.
-See the figure below for the descriptions of the front control panel buttons and LED indicators.
+See the figure below for the location of JF1.